avisek2018/AzureML_MLflow_AzureDB/README.md

 The MLflow Tracking component is an API and UI for logging parameters, code versions, metrics, and output files when running your machine learning code and for later visualizing the results.
 We can use Azure Machine Learning as the backend of MLflow experiments while trigerring it from the Azure databricks.
 Azure Machine Learning workspace that provides a centralized, secure, and scalable location to store training metrics and artifacts.

+In order to configure MLflow Tracking and connect Azure Machine Learning as the backend for MLFlow experiments, we need to follow these steps ....

 ## Create Databricks Cluster:

+We need to create our own databricks compute cluster to run the experiments.

 ![Databricks Cluster](Images/DB_Cluster.JPG?raw=true)

  ## Install required packages:

-We need to install the required packages.
+After we create the databricks cluster we need to install the required packages.

 ![Install Libraries](Images/DB_Cluster_Libraries.JPG?raw=true)